ejplatform/ej-server/README.rst

 To rebuild the server image, you can run `inv docker-build --no-cache`.

-Some useful commands to manage environment tasks
+Some useful commands to manage docker environment:

 ==================  =============================================
 Command             Description